Flederossi/chip-x/README.md

 |`FF`|--|Start of the loop section (code before statement only executed on start, code after executed every frame)|`00 01 00 00 02 01 FF 20 01 02`|*Sets up the registers on start, then adds register 2 to register 1 every frame*|

 ## Example
 *Note: The commands are only for explainatory purpose.
-If you want to use the program don't copy it from here, use the one in the example/ folder.
+If you want to use the program don't copy it from here, use the one without commands in the example/ folder.
 There is the chance that the commands distract the interpreter of the fantasy console.
 (This should be fixed in the future ^^)*
+### Code
 ```
 00 00 01            // Set reg 0 to 1
 11 00               // Set color to reg 0 (value 1 -> green)